Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 Gamla Stan is not a museum piece, though parts of it date to the 13th century.
 It is a working neighborhood where Stockholmers live, work, and complain about tourists blocking narrow passages while taking photos of the same orange-and-cream facades.

-The Royal Palace dominates the northern edge, a baroque behemoth that replaced the medieval Tre Kronor castle after it burned in 1697.
-The Changing of the Guard happens daily at 12:15 PM (1:15 PM on Sundays), but the real draw is the less crowded afternoon ceremony.
-Better still, skip the palace interior and head to the nearby Storkyrkan, Stockholm's cathedral, where a 15th-century wooden statue of Saint George slaying the dragon dominates the interior.
+Better still, skip the palace interior and head to the nearby Storkyrkan (Stockholm Cathedral) at Trångsund 1, Stockholm's cathedral, where a 15th-century wooden statue of Saint George slaying the dragon dominates the interior.
 The detail is extraordinary—you can see individual scales on the beast.
+The cathedral is open for visitors most days; check current hours as they vary by season and services.

 The narrowest street in Gamla Stan is Mårten Trotzigs Gränd, a passage that squeezes down to 90 centimeters at its tightest point.
 It is named after a merchant who died in 1624, a reminder that this district has always been about commerce.
 Today, that means souvenir shops selling Dala horses and Viking trinkets, but look deeper.
 The antique dealers on Österlånggatan have been here for decades.
 Anders Zorn's etchings turn up regularly, and 18th-century pharmacy bottles gather dust on shelves that have seen generations of collectors.